 Bell Scholars receive a renewable scholarship for four years of undergraduate study.
 Annual renewal is contingent upon satisfactory academic progress.
 Resident students are awarded $10,000 per year.
 Non-resident students are awarded $20,000 per year.

-The Shipman Scholarship is a merit-based scholarship for incoming U-M students that show high academic achievement, leadership abilities, and exceptional talent in the arts and sciences.
+The Shipman Scholarship is a scholarship for incoming U-M students that show academic achievement, leadership abilities, and talent in the arts and sciences.
 Each year, 32 incoming U-M students are invited to come to campus for consideration for the scholarship.
 The College of LSA nominates approximately 16 students each year, usually in mid-January.
 This year, early action admitted LSA students can be considered for this scholarship by applying to our Four-Year Renewable Scholarship by January 16, 2020.

 Students that receive the full Shipman Scholarship and are Michigan residents are awarded $20,000/year for four years or completion of their undergraduate degree program, whichever comes first.
 Students that come from out of state and receive the full Shipman Scholarship are awarded $30,000/year.